 Each classroom has always at least 4 books per child available.
 They keep them in a shelf in one corner in the classroom where the children, in their free time, can go and read.

 Early childhood classrooms should always contain a writing center.
 While these centers will eventually help in the development of handwriting, for younger children they are critical for the development of fine motor skills and learning about print.
 Keep in mind these suggestions the Orchid

 School Classroom has-

 2. children are provided with different types of writing materials for experimentation.
-Newsprint, construction paper, tag board, colored and white paper are all part a long list of different types of paper that are fun for the beginning writer.
+Newsprint, construction paper, tag board, coloured and white paper are all part a long list of different types of paper that are fun for the beginner writer.

 Display Boards and Soft Boards -

 Each class from lower primary to Class 12 are provided with soft boards inside and outside their classrooms.
 The work of the children, their projects, write-ups, charts with subject related information is displayed.
 The boards are filled with the colourful displays of every subject which make the corridors and the classrooms lively and motivating for the children.